 - When you re-plug the cord, match the sticker on the cable to the port’s sticker.

-- Make sure to place the sticker in the same position on each cord.
-Try placing it on the top of the cord, so that you can easily find the correct orientation into the port.
+- Make sure to place the sticker in the same position on each cable.
+Try putting it on the top of the cord so that you can easily find the correct orientation into the port.

 Simple!
-You will easily see where the cable fits, even in the dark reaches behind the TV.
-If you happen to misplace a cable, the sticker you used will also tell you what device it belongs to if it is not already stamped on the cord.
+You will quickly see where the cable fits, even in the dark reaches behind the TV.
+If you misplace a cable, the sticker you used will also tell you what device it belongs to if it is not already stamped on the cord.

 Don’t let computer cords overwhelm you and cause anxiety.
 Just figure out where they go and match them with a sticker or label accordingly.
 As a friend of mine likes to say, “Outer order, inner peace!”